 In addition, students should meet the following minimum GCSE requirements:

-- Grade 6 in Maths (Higher Tier) and 6 in Chemistry or 6,6 in Combined Science
+- Grade 6 in Maths, and either 6 in Chemistry or 6,6 in Combined Science

 Students will do well on this course if they: